TiagoVenceslau/ts-workspace/README.md

 ## Contributing

 I am grateful for any contributions made to this project.
-Please read [CONTRIBUTING.MD](./workdocs/98-Contributing.md) to get started.
+Please read [this](./workdocs/98-Contributing.md) to get started.

+## Supporting

+The first and easiest way you can support it is by [Contributing](./workdocs/98-Contributing.md).
+Even just finding a typo in the documentation is important.

+Financial support is always welcome and helps keep the both me and the project alive and healthy.

+So if you can, if this project in any way. either by learning something or simply by helping you save precious time, please consider donating.

 ## License